moveworks/developer-docs/plugins/twelve-data-look-up-stock-ticker-symbol/README.md

 ---
-description: A plugin that makes it easy for an employee to query what the stock ticket is for a company and receive a response.
+description: A plugin that makes it easy for an employee to query what the stock ticker is for a company and receive a response.
 fidelity: VALIDATED
 name: Look Up Stock Ticker Symbol